Women’s Property Rights Success in Rural Kenya

-In rural Kenya, Landesa’s Kenya Justice Project has successfully negotiated property rights for women.
+Landesa’s Kenya Justice Project has successfully negotiated women’s property rights in rural Kenya.
 Landesa, actively fights to attain and provide land property for those in global poverty and has successfully worked with USAID to target the progress of women’s rights in Kenya.

 Recently, the Kenyan constitution was amended to grant more freedoms and political access to women.
 Property rights (in the form of access to land), is often taken for granted in most developed countries.
 But many developing countries, like Kenya, have not guaranteed rights for women.
 Additionally, the majority of those denied secure access to land rights are rural women farmers.
 Therefore, the heavy advocacy for the inclusion of women in state practices and formal constitutions is necessary for successful development and in this case, development of Kenya.